 The University Honors Program is home to a community of students, faculty, and staff dedicated to academic excellence, artistic creativity, and intellectual curiosity.
 Members of the Honors Program share a passion for learning, an appreciation of the arts, and a strong involvement in their communities.
 They pursue knowledge across disciplinary boundaries, broaden their intellectual horizon, and seek out engaging experiences that complement their education.
 Students and faculty in the program are committed to improving themselves, the lives of others, and the state of our world.
 They study the important issues facing our society and seek innovative solutions to the problems they encounter.

 Eligible students may take as many or as few honors courses as they wish.
-They have the option to explore the Honors Program and take only those honors courses that strongly interest them.
-Students who have completed six credits of honors courses or have completed at least three credits in honors and are in their second semester of honors courses work can join the Honors Program.
-To do so, they should make an appointment with an honors advisor and complete a Program of Study form.
+They have the option to explore the Honors Program and take only those courses that strongly interest them, or to complete the full program with 18 credits (6 courses) as specified in the below requirements.

 Students who meet all of the following requirements will receive a notation on their transcript that they have "completed the University Honors Program":